hms-dbmi/pic-sure-all-in-one/monitoring/README.md

-This directory holds the opt-in Prometheus + Grafana observability stack for the all-in-one (AIO) deployment: Prometheus v3.4.1, Grafana 11.6.0 (bound to `127.0.0.1:3001` only), node-exporter (host/container metrics), cadvisor (container metrics), and an apache-exporter reading httpd's `mod_status` endpoint.
-It scrapes Prometheus itself, the gateway's `/actuator/prometheus` (token-gated), node-exporter, cadvisor, and apache-exporter today; further per-service jobs are pre-written but commented out until those services expose metrics (see "M2 activation" below).
+This directory holds the opt-in Prometheus + Grafana observability stack for the all-in-one (AIO) deployment: Prometheus v3.4.1, Grafana 11.6.0 (bound to `127.0.0.1:3001` only), node-exporter (host/container metrics), cadvisor (container metrics), an apache-exporter reading httpd's `mod_status` endpoint, and a blackbox-exporter for synthetic HTTP probes + TLS certificate expiry.
+It scrapes Prometheus itself, the gateway's `/actuator/prometheus` (token-gated), node-exporter, cadvisor, apache-exporter, and blackbox today;
+further per-service jobs are pre-written but commented out until those services expose metrics (see "M2 activation" below).
+Two DB exporters (postgres-exporter, mysqld-exporter) are also available but opt-in — see "DB exporters" below.
 Design rationale, architecture, and the full rollout plan live in the pic-sure repo at `docs/superpowers/specs/2026-07-06-monitoring-stack-design.md`.

 ## Setup (opt-in)